moevbiz/bizkit/README.md

 - NPM (https://www.npmjs.com/),
 - Laravel Valet (https://laravel.com/docs/8.x/valet (MACOS) | https://cpriego.github.io/valet-linux/ (LINUX))

+### Installation
+Run `bash setup` – The walkthrough script will install all dependencies and `valet link` the site, if it's not already in a parked directory.
+It will prompt for the title of the site and email/password to install the panel.
+Finally it will create a `.env` file in the `public` directory.

 ### Info
 The production ready Kirby app lives in the `public` directory.